leegee/script-editor/README.md

 # Prototype Script Editor

-Experiments in modelling a film script, using SolidJS, Dexie, and liveQuery.
+Experiments in modelling a film script, using SolidJS, Dexie and a reasonably good entity model, and liveQuery so that model updates are simply reflected.

 ## To do